evgdim/clean-code/presentation/index.md

 >    * `Rest endpoints should be in plural and represent a resource`
 >    * `The database scripts should be placed in folder <project root>/databse`

-## Extract variable when it makes the code more readable
+## Extract variable or a function when it makes the code more readable
 ```diff
 -if(context.getAttribute("TEST_FLAG")) {...}
 +boolean isTestMode = context.getAttribute("TEST_FLAG");